femou1/pb-handbooks/pbst_handbook.md

 - CS - Shorthand for **Coolant Sector** in PBCC (coolant pumps and coolant generation)

 **Terms:**
-- Kill on sight: A status given by ET+ to people in-game.
+- Kill-on-Sight: A status given by T3+ to people in-game.
 People "on KOS" must be killed immediately.
 Note that there are overriding exceptions (one example: no spawnkilling).

 - Random killing: For neutrals: attacking anyone unless done self-defense.
 For PBST: attacking anyone unless allowed by the PBST handbook.